LAWBowie/LAWBowie/README.md

 **`3RD YEAR`**

 • Software Engineering (HockeyHub)<br>
-• Web, mobile, and cloud technologies<br>
+• Web, Mobile, and Cloud Technologies<br>
 • Data management and analysis<br>
 • The computing and IT project<br>